The Ultimate Guide to Properly Storing Gravy Chicken Homemade

 1. Avoid Temperature Abuse

 Do not leave Gravy Chicken Homemade at room temperature for an extended period.
-Bacteria multiply rapidly at temperatures between 40°F (4°C) and 140°F (60°C), known as the "danger zone."
+Bacteria multiply rapidly at temperatures between 40°F (4°C) and 140°F (60°C), known as the "risks and considerations zone."

 2. Inspect for Spoilage